thejoindinfoundation/thejoindinfoundation.github.io/index.md

 ### Mission

 The mission of The Joindin Foundation is to facilitate the hosted Joind.in service and mainting the open source project to encourage learning and teaching.

+### More Information

+You can listen [here](https://voicesoftheelephpant.com/2019/02/26/interview-with-joind-in-maintainers/) to Ian Littman, Paul McNeely, Andreas Hiegl, and Joe Ferguson from the Joind.in Leadership Team on the [Voices Of the Elephpant Podcast](https://voicesoftheelephpant.com/2019/02/26/interview-with-joind-in-maintainers/).